sigasi/sigasi_insights/content/manual/views.md

 The Libraries View shows the library mapping of the design units in all projects.
 You can use it to navigate to a particular design unit in your project.
-When you double click on a file, the file opens in the Editor view.
+When you double-click on a file, the file opens in the Editor view.
 If you right-click a file, you see the *context menu* which offers extra commands for [setting libraries](/manual/libraries#modifying-the-library-configuration) and for setting the top level.

 If you enable the **Link with Editor** button
 ![Link with Editor](/img/icons/linkprojectexplorer.png), the Library View will be linked to the Editor View.
-Now, active file in the Editor View will always be selected in the Library View.
+Now, the active file in the Editor View will always be selected in the Library View.

 # Tasks View